-Pulp Fusion is a process and a material recipe elaborated over two and a half years and about three hundred tests.
-Pulp Fusion enabled the Paper Chair project and other furniture.
+Pulp Fusion is a process and a material recipe elaborated over two and a half years and over three hundred tests.
+From these experiments, Studio Bits to Atoms created the Paper Chair project and other furniture.

-Mostly made out of recycled paper, the objects produced using Pulp Fusion are beautiful, solid and resistant but they would also collapse if left outside during a winter.
-The designs would collapse and start to compost during rain falls while the sleeping seeds hidden inside their bodies would bloom in spring.
+Mostly made from recycled paper, the objects produced are beautiful, solid and resistant, however they can also easiliy decompose if left outside to the elements.
+The designs would collapse and start to compost during rainfalls, seeds have been embedded into their structure and would be released during this process.
 Flowers, trees, of pioneering species would grow from the remains of the designs.

-Engineered in opposite to plastic chairs that pollute the world, the Pulp Fusion Paper Chair is re-greening the environment if trashed.
+Engineered in opposite to plastic chairs that pollute the world, the Pulp Fusion Paper Chair aims to re-green the environment.

-Made using a completely cold process that needs only material from the close environment, the Pulp Fusion furniture can be done at home by population with scarce resources, for who it becomes a good source of revenue.
-The production can be done discreetly, without a plant, with an extremely limited carbon footprint.
+Made using a completely cold process that needs only material from the surrounding environment, Pulp Fusion furniture can be made from home.
+The production can be done discreetly, without a plant and has a limited carbon footprint.

 Information submitted by the maker and edited by the Future Materials Bank.